The Kona Tradition by C. B. Smith-

 At last count, there were fewer than 600 farms growing coffee in the Kona Districts.
 While there are several farms over 65 acres each, the majority are much smaller and average about 5 acres.
 Only these farms produce Kona coffee.
 Coffee that is grown on other parts of the island or on other islands within the Hawaiian Chain may not call their product Kona coffee.

-Kona Coffee, a Coffea arabica -var. typica, is generally acknowledged as one of the two most highly valued coffees in the world and it was brought, in 1829, to Hawaii island by missionary and teacher Samuel Ruggles.
+Kona Coffee, a Coffea arabica -var. typica, is generally acknowledged as one of the two most highly valued coffees in the world and it was first brought, in 1829, to Hawaii island by missionary and teacher Samuel Ruggles.

 On an about to be fateful voyage in 1823..”
 Kamehameha II (Liholiho)and his wife Kamamalu, departed for England…with Chief Boki. governor of O’ahu.”
 Liholiho and wife died…..and “Boki enjoyed coffee houses and ‘seeing the potential for coffee to grow in Hawai’i’ , Boki stopped in Brazil and bought coffee seedlings.”